Ms. St. Aude has played a significant role on Weil teams advising:

 - Synchrony Financial (at the time, GE Capital’s North American retail finance business) in $8 billion investment grade credit facilities to finance its operations upon its spin-off from General Electric.

 - American Securities in $675 million senior secured credit facilities to finance its acquisition of Grede Holdings LLC.

 Ms. St. Aude also counsels pro bono clients on not-for-profit corporation law, general corporate governance, financing arrangements and restructurings.
-She is named a 2015 Rising Star in Banking by New York Super Lawyers.
+She has been named a Rising Star in Banking by New York Super Lawyers since 2015.

 Ms. St. Aude received her law degree from Harvard Law School in 2010, where she was a Student Attorney in the Harvard Legal Aid Bureau.
 During law school, Ms. St. Aude served as College Student Division Director for the Northeast Black Law Students Association and as Executive Editor for the Harvard Journal of Racial and Ethnic Justice.
 She received her B.S. from Cornell University in 2007, where she was a Cornell Tradition Fellow.